How to get the raise you deserve

 by Gary Foreman

 Everyone wants to get a raise and make more money, but employers are reluctant to give out big raises in this uncertain economy.
-A major consulting firm estimated that the median raise in 2013 was a meager 3%.
+According to CNN, the median raise in 2016 was a meager 3.2%.

 Does that mean that you're stuck with a small raise?
 Not necessarily.
 The smart employee will use some of these 13 tools to get a bigger raise.